-Esterline has manufacturing facilities located in Canada, China, the Dominican Republic, France, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
-In fiscal year 2012 the US accounted for 49% of the company's revenues.
+Esterline has manufacturing facilities located in Canada, China, the Dominican Republic, France, Japan, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
+In 2013 the US accounted for 51% of the company's revenues.

 Sales and Marketing

 Esterline's market segments are balanced and diverse, with a focus on niche markets.
 Its sales are fairly evenly distributed between the defense market and commercial aerospace customers; a minority of sales is generated by the general industrial market.
 Esterline gets a substantial amount of sales from the US government, including the US Department of Defense.
 Other top customers include Astrium, Boeing, Bombardier, General Electric, Honeywell, Airbus, and Lockheed Martin.